-WooCommerce is the most popular e-commerce plugin available.
-This software can sell anything from subscriptions and appointments to digital downloads and physical products, there is no limit to what it can do, it is also audited by Sucuri which is an industry leading security company.
-It is powered by trust of its many many customers and built specifically for WordPress which runs almost 27% of the web with desktop and mobile responsiveness.
+- WooCommerce is the most popular e-commerce plugin available.
+This software can sell anything from subscriptions and appointments to digital downloads and physical products, there is no limit to what it can do, it is also audited by Sucuri which is an industry-leading security company.
+It is powered by the trust of its many many customers and built specifically for WordPress which runs almost 27% of the web with desktop and mobile responsiveness.

 E-commerce Supported Themes For You To Consider.